 This post is aimed at CEOs and founders who are looking to upgrade their SaaS Financial Model to an operational tool that helps them make more informed decisions.

 This is the same core model that enabled me to simultaneously work with dozens of startups using spreadsheets, while we built our SaaS financial modeling software Flightpath.

 Get deep insights into your company's MRR, churn and other vital metrics for your SaaS business.

 The update adds three major components to the model.
 As usual, the model is modular, which means you can add just the pieces you need.

 - Loans & Investments (for modeling PPP and other loans)

 I've also included a clickable Table of Contents for easier navigation, and added a bunch of smaller improvements and fixes throughout the model.
 There's also an Excel version of the template.

 Why create scenarios

-If you are a SaaS founder, there’s a non-zero chance you are losing sleep over everything going on in the world.
-As described in my more detailed post about building a worst-case scenario for your saas financial model, you should think of scenarios as multiple possible futures for your company.
+If you are a SaaS founder, there's a non-zero chance you were losing sleep over everything going on in the world.
+As described in my more detailed post about building a worst-case scenario for your SaaS financial model, you should think of scenarios as multiple possible futures for your company.

 Because we don’t know what will happen, we need to plan out what could happen.